 The Act does not cover employees of contractor companies and limited liability companies where the worker is the beneficial owner.
 The Act may also exclude those employed under a managed service contract, which is a contract for services, for example, cleaning, where the contractor is responsible for managing and delivering the service.

-The Act does not apply to work done on the Work Placement Scheme, JobBridge or any publicly-funded vocational training or re-training scheme specified by the Minister for Employment Affairs and Social Protection.
+The Act does not apply to work done on the Work Placement Scheme, JobBridge or any publicly-funded vocational training or re-training scheme specified by the Minister for Social Protection.

 Since 16 May 2012 temporary agency workers covered by the Act have the right to the same basic employment conditions as if they had been directly employed by the hirer under a contract of employment.
 The right to equal pay has retrospective effect to 5 December 2011.
 These employment and working conditions are as follows: